 April Fool's Day History

 The custom of April Fools' was brought from Britain to the US centuries ago.
-Both kids and adults in North America and many European countries including the United Kingdom, Ireland, Poland, Finland, Iceland, and North American countries have developed traditional customs to celebrate the day.
+Both kids and adults in North America and in Europe have developed traditional customs to celebrate the day.
 These typically include fooling another person and yelling April fools.

 Top Tweets for April Fools Day -